avidLearnerInProgress/CTCI-solutions/Miscellaneous/Readme.md

 * Build tree from InOrder and PreOrder traversals
 * Build tree from InOrder and PostOrder traversals
 * Build tree from InOrder and LevelOrder traversals
+* Find Ancestors of Node in Binary Tree